-When student interest dictates, various forms of student sports are available.
-In recent years, a co-ed volleyball team has been assembled for competition in city league play.
-In addition, some years the IBC men have organized a basketball team.
+When student interest dictates, various forms of student sports are made available.
+In recent years, co-ed volleyball and basketball teams have been assembled for competition in city league play.
 Students are encouraged to make use of the basketball court and local community facilities near the school to maintain consistent exercise programs.
-Within walking distance of the school, numerous opportunities for physical recreation exist.
+Within walking distance of the school, numerous opportunities for physical recreation exist (see page 10).